bokner/solverl/README.md

 - #### Enums

      Minizinc `enum` type corresponds to [Tuple](https://hexdocs.pm/elixir/Tuple.html).
-     Tuple elements have to be either string, charlists or atoms.
+     Tuple elements have to be either of strings, charlists or atoms.

      Example 1 (using strings, atoms and charlists for enum entries):
      ```elixir